Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

 # Example

-##### Case1:

-      If user having faculty license and be part of ownerlist
+##### Case1:(If user having faculty license and be part of ownerlist)

-      This user having Faculty license and already owner of the team
+   This user having Faculty license and already owner of the team message will populate on the screen

-##### Case2:
-   If user having faculty license and not part of ownerlist
+##### Case2: (If user having faculty license and not part of ownerlist)

-Faculty Membership role has been changed to Owner fof the team
+   Faculty Membership role has been changed to Owner of the team will populate on the screen

-##### Case3:If user having STUDENT license and not part of ownerlist
+##### Case3:(If user having STUDENT license and not part of ownerlist)

-This user having STUDENT license and already member of the team
+  This user having STUDENT license and already member of the team will populate on the screen

-##### Case4:If user having STUDENT license and part of ownerlist
+##### Case4:(If user having STUDENT license and part of ownerlist)

-Student Membership role has been changed to member
+  Student Membership role has been changed to member will populate on the screen

-##### Case5: If user dont have license
+##### Case5:(If user dont have license)

-User have the different license and expots the user list
+  User have the different license and expots the user list will populate on the screen

 # Parameters